akshaybannatti/Detecting-Forest-Fire-/README.md

 This project is an attempt to use convolutional neural networks (CNN) to detect the presence or the start of a forest fire in an image.
 The idea is that this model could be applied to detect a fire or a start of a fire from (aerial) surveillance footage of a forest.
 The model could be applied in real-time to low-framerate surveillance video (with fires not moving very fast, this assumption is somewhat sound) and give alert in case of fire.

-CNN Model (cnn_model.py) – The architecture of the Convolutional Neural Network.
-Training Script (train_model.py) – Script to train the CNN model.
-Prediction Script (predict_fire.py) – A script to make predictions using the trained model.
-Required files for training and prediction handling.

 A description of the project, along with examples of video annotation by our network is provided below.

 ![video_0 (1)](https://github.com/akshaybannatti/Detecting-Forest-Fire-Convolutional-Neural-Network/assets/50884750/378adb83-cc18-49d2-b365-2f14f2626ec2)